mm1221uu/Data-Scientist-Project1/README.md

 # Files
-- videoGamesSales.ipy : a python code along text explanation and visualized observation
+- videoGamesSales.ipynp : a python code along text explanation and visualized observation
 - vgsales.csv : a csv file with the data set used

 # Environment